milanify/nba-database/README.md

 ## Notes
-*Special thanks to https://klane.github.io/databall1/data/wrangling/ for being a great starting point and reference*
+@klane *Special thanks to https://klane.github.io/databall1/data/wrangling/ for being a great starting point and reference*

+@seemethere *And of course to https://github.com/seemethere/nba_py for creating the python API*

 *By default, the script downloads raw player stat boxscores.
 Using these boxscores, additional advanced stats and team stats can be calculated on your own*